ionelmc/pytest-benchmark/docs/usage.rst

   --benchmark-max-time=SECONDS
                         Maximum run time per test - it will be repeated until this total time is reached.
 It may be exceeded if test function is very slow or --benchmark-min-rounds is large (it takes precedence).
 Default: '1.0' --benchmark-min-rounds=NUM
-                        Minimum rounds, even if total time would exceed `--max-time`.
+                        Minimum rounds, even if total time would exceed `--max- time`.
 Default: 5 --benchmark-timer=FUNC
                         Timer to use when measuring time.
 Default:
                         'time.perf_counter'
   --benchmark-calibration-precision=NUM
                         Precision to use when calibrating number of iterations.
                         Precision of 10 will make the timer look 10 times more accurate, at a cost of less precise measure of deviations.
-Default: 10 --benchmark-warmup=KIND
+Default: 10 --benchmark-warmup=[KIND]
                         Activates warmup.
 Will run the test function up to number of times in the calibration phase.
 See `--benchmark-warmup-iterations`.
 Note: Even the warmup